aashrithaD/cis6930fa24-project1/README.md

 1. Some names that are part of longer words or contain underscores are not redacted correctly.
 2. Terms like "cc" and "bcc" are occasionally treated as names.
 3. The word "thu" is sometimes incorrectly identified as a name.
-4. Addresses are not redacted properly when they include elements like floor numbers, state abbreviations, or specific identifiers such as "502" in "502 Blvd, Downtown."
+4. Addresses are not redacted properly when they include elements like floor numbers, country or state or city codes, or specific identifiers such as "502" in "502 Blvd, Downtown."
 5. Names stats are counted twice because they are counted based on both regex match and SpaCy